Digital Is The "New Normal" Way of Marketing - Is Your Organization Ready?

-As the Covid-19 pandemic continues to keep business premises closed down and people locked in their houses, it is time for businesses to adopt new ways of operations.
+As the Covid-19 pandemic continues to keep business locations closed down and people locked in their houses, businesses have to adopt new ways of operating.
 Every aspect of life is not as we used to know it.
-Parents have become teachers, Monday morning staff meetings have become conference calls, trade shows have gone virtual – everything has gone remote.
+Parents have become teachers, Monday morning staff meetings have become virtual conference calls, trade shows have gone virtual – everything has gone remote.

 The lockdowns and curfews across the world have sparked a global economic shift from the usual ways of operation to digital.
 Physical business-customer interactions have been completely cut off.
 Many people have had to make online purchases for the first time in their entire life.
 Italy, for example, has seen a sudden boom in e-commerce sales in the past few months.

-For companies that are already using digital marketing strategies, it is hard not to note that these are times that need to be approached and handled with a lot of caution.
-And for the companies that are trying to find their place on the internet, it is essential to note that every crisis presents opportunities for growth.
-Brand strategy is still crucial – messaging, and constant communication with customers is vital during these times.
+For companies already using digital marketing strategies, it's hard not to note these are times that need to be approached and handled with a lot of caution.
+And for the companiestrying to find their place on the internet, it is essential to note that every crisis presents opportunities for growth.
+Brand strategy is still crucial – messaging and constant communication with customers is vital during these times.

-While enterprises are turning to digital solutions, and data analytics to help them survive through this crisis, it is imperative to know that some of these things are not going to go away.
+While enterprises are turning to digital solutions and data analytics to help them survive through this crisis, it's imperative to know that some of these things are not going to go away.
 The physical to digital economic shift is here to stay.
 So, companies ought not to just think about how to survive through the crisis.
-New ways of operating and marketing have to be in place, ready to effect once we reach the other side.
+New ways of operating and marketing have to be in place, ready to affect once we reach the other side.

 Covid-19 has acted as a catalyst for the digital marketing shift.
-After this pandemic is dealt with, only companies that have digital marketing strategies in place are going to remain in business.
+After this pandemic is dealt with, only companies that have digital marketing strategies in place will remain in business.

 With the uncertainty we are living in today, the main concern for many business owners is, "the business has to move forward, now and afterward."
 What many people do not know or understand is how that shift looks like and how it works.